SHORT STORY 11

 WHO'S IN CHARGE HERE

 While on my second mug of coffee, I gradually climbed up to the bridge in the dark morning light.
-It was hailing, and my thick rain coat felt like a cosy sleeping bag.
-I saw Samuel's charts still rolled up and in the corner, but I had no interest in communicating with either of the two crewmen.
+It was hailing, and my thick raincoat felt like a cozy sleeping bag.
+I saw Samuel's charts still rolled up and in the corner, but I had no interest in attempting communication with either of the two crewmen.

-Captain Grant soon appeared, and I shrugged at his cautious approach as if he wanted to say, what the fuck do you think you're doing at the helm?
-My expression relayed without words, I don't even fucking know, but you're fucking welcome, motherfucker.
+Captain Grant soon appeared, and I shrugged at his cautious approach as if he wanted to say, what-the-fuck-do-you-think-you're-doing-at-the-helm?
+My expression relayed, I-don't-even-know-but-you're-fucking-welcome-motherfucker.

 And then a huge tarpaulin down on the front deck tore loose!
 The captain grabbed his radio and barked orders, but to no response.
 I looked at the growing irritation of the captain, so I shook my head and pulled up my hood.

 The rain was like getting shot with a thousand BB guns all at once.
 As I made it to the flapping sheet, another crewman also arrived on the scene.
-Only one side of the tarpaulin was still roped down, and just as the other guy grabbed his corner: the ship dropped, a wave crashed, and a wind picked up sending the guy flying five meters off the fucking deck!
-I couldn't help smirk as he was then slammed flat on the deck like a pancake!
+Only one side of the tarpaulin was still roped down, and just as the other guy grabbed his corner, the ship dropped, a wave crashed, and a wind picked up, sending the guy flying five-meters into the fucking air!
+I couldn't help but smirk when he slammed flat on the deck like a pancake!

 LOGBOOK, ENTRY 11